German Certification Rules

 FAQs on certified translations in Germany

-What does the term “sworn translator” mean in Germany?
+What is a “sworn translator” in Germany?

 Can I obtain a sworn translation for German use outside of Germany?